webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 ### uploadLogs

-If `true` this options uploads all WebdriverIO log files to the Sauce Labs platform for further inspection.
+If `true` this option uploads all WebdriverIO log files to the Sauce Labs platform for further inspection.
 Make sure you have [`outputDir`](https://webdriver.io/docs/options#outputdir) set in your wdio config to write logs into files, otherwise data will be streamed to stdout and can't get uploaded.

 Type: `Boolean`<br />
 Default: `true`